talefe/notes/module-2/concurrent-programming/concurrent-programming.md

 ### Why not use _Thread.sleep()_ ?

-Because Thread.sleep(n) is a big fat lie.
+For precision timing, Thread.sleep() is absolutely *useless* and a big fat lie.
 You think that it blocks a thread for a given number of milliseconds, but what it actually does is block the current thread for a given number of *timeslices* that can occur within a set number of milliseconds.
 The length of a timeslice depends on the version of the Operating System and processor, generally ranging from 15 to 30 milliseconds.
-So basically you are almost guaranteed to block your thread for more than `n` milliseconds.
-For precision timing, Thread.sleep() is absolutely *useless*.
+So basically you are almost guaranteed to block your thread for more than `n` milliseconds. .

-#### Ok, back to our Timer class.

-The Timer method we are going to use recieves a TimerTask object, which is an abstract class, so we are going to create a subclass and override the `run` method.

 &nbsp;